Orange-OS-LE/CLI_Installer/SECURITY_AND_BUGS.md

 ## Reporting a Vulnerability or Bug

-Do not report a vulnerability or bug here!
+Do not report a vulnerability here!
 Instead, send a message to @applejuiceproduc on scratch (if it's the official release) or to @DifferentDance8 on scratch (if it's from the TCC's fork)

 Alternativeley make an issue on this repo or TCC's fork.
+This option only applies if it is a harmless bug.